 Network virtualization is a versatile technology.
-It allows you to combine multiple networks into a single logical network, parcel a single network into multiple logical networks and even
+It allows you to combine multiple networks into a single logical network, parcel a single network into multiple logical networks and even create synthetic, software-only networks between virtual machines (VMs) on a physical server.

 Virtual networking typically starts with virtual network software, which is placed outside a virtual server (external) or inside a virtual server -- depending on the size and type of the virtualization platform.